lakshmankumar12/rubik_notes/readme.md

 ## Get Yellow Corners right

-Align existing 2 matched corners.
+* Align existing 2 matched corners.
 And F is the opp side.
-  (Otherwise, 2 diagnol corners will be matching.
-Then do it 2 times)
+* Otherwise, 2 diagnol corners will be matching.
+Then do it 2 times

-Algo:
+### Algo
 R' F R' B B R F' R' B B R R U'
-Menomic:
+### Menomic
-Radio-frequency, R' to begin with.
+* Radio-frequency, R' to begin with.
-R' B B R (the R' matches first R)
+* R' B B R (the R' matches first R)
-F'       (this is opp to the R'-F you begin with)
+* F'       (this is opp to the R'-F you begin with)
-R' B B R
+* R' B B R
-R U' (this you will easily realize as you do)
+* R U' (this you will easily realize as you do)

 ## Get Yellow Edges right

-Algo:
+### Algo
 F F U L R' F F L' R U F F
-Mnemonic
+### Mnemonic
-F-full, rolling on the floor laughing, ruff
+* F-full, rolling on the floor laughing, ruff
-Basically, 2 F's and the U is in the direction of adjustment.
+* Basically, 2 F's and the U is in the direction of adjustment.
-L/R towards you first. and Against you next.
+* L/R towards you first. and Against you next.
-The last U is easily visible.
+* The last U is easily visible.

 # The other standard move.